SmalkiGroove/heroes-expansion/doc/SKILLS.md

 - __Rapid Fire__ : Ballista gains an extra shot.
 - __Anatomy__ : Allows manual control of the First Aid Tent.
 Restores the First Aid Tent after the battle if it was destroyed.
 - __Technical Staff__ : Increases initiative of all war machines by +3.
-- __Houndmasters__ : An amount of Wolves are added to the hero's army now and each day, depending on the number of the week.
+- __Houndmasters__ : A stack of Wolves is Added to hero's army at the start of combats.
+The amount increases with hero level.

 ### TRAINING
 - __Toughness__ : Increases hit points of all your creatures by 2.